-It’s a shared space for entrepreneurs, students and the like to have a place to work without the guilt of hanging out in a cafe all day nursing that latte with micro-sips every 30 minutes.
-And, as it turns out, they can also make great places to host meetings and find other like-minded location-independent workers.
+It’s a shared space for entrepreneurs, students, and the like to have a place to work all day, without the guilt of nursing a latte with micro-sips every 30 minutes.
+They can also make great places to host meetings, and find other like-minded location-independent workers.

-(Fun Fact: Too Many Adapters was founded and launched while drinking smoothies in cafes in Chiang Mai)
+(Fun Fact: Too Many Adapters was founded and launched while drinking smoothies in cafes in Chiang Mai, way back in 2011)

 Before we get into the list, we have a couple of techy things to address:

-Most co-working spaces only offer Internet access for one of your devices, so it’s handy to use a program like Connectify to share your single connection with your other devices (smartphone, tablet etc).
+Some co-working spaces only offer internet access for one of your devices, so you may need to use a program like Connectify to share your single connection with your other devices (smartphone, tablet, etc).

-Also, many of the connections are unsecured, which means the information you’re transmitting online could potentially be insecure.
+Also, connections aren’t always secured, which means the information you’re transmitting online could potentially be viewable by others.
 We highly recommend you use a VPN, which you can read more about here.

 This compact spot with a shared grassy courtyard is quiet outside, and focused inside.
 More than any other co-working spot in Chiang Mai, there seem to be a lot of regulars here.
 Not quiet, but not loud, it can get a little lively with a meeting or brainstorm taking place at the back of the space.

 Speaking of space, if you like a bit of room to yourself, Punspace Nimman might not be your style.
 It almost feels like you’re sharing with four people what you’d get for yourself at the Tha Pae location (below).
 It’s not so good if you like to sprawl out, and to me it actually felt cramped and stuffy.
 I don’t want to feel like I’m scrunched up.